Open Matrices Stimulus Set (omss)

 This project was funded by the NWO Open Science grant (OSF23.2.029: Open Matrices: A global, free resource for testing cognitive ability) and the Netherlands eScience Center fellowship of Nicholas Judd.

-.
-Chi Zhang, Feng Gao, Baoxiong Jia, Yixin Zhu, Song-Chun Zhu Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019
+The package itself was inspired in part by raven-gen. Chi Zhang, Feng Gao, Baoxiong Jia, Yixin Zhu, Song-Chun Zhu Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2019

 Aran van Hout, Jordy van Langen, Rogier Kievit, Nicholas Judd